-Motor Premiums (2012-2019)
+Motor Premiums (2013-2020)

 Due to a more stable economic outlook and the relaxation of restrictive sanctions, we do not envisage the same levels of fluctuating growth over the forecast period that have characterised the sub-sector over the recent past, which should give insurers a period of relative stability.
 However, we do not anticipate any significant wave of market consolidation, which might otherwise generate higher growth through greater scale.
-As such, an overall increase in the volume of policies will continue to drive the sub-sector and with vehicles sales increasingly rapidly, this will be sufficient to drive double digit growth in premiums written in local currency terms and solid growth in US dollar terms, leading to motor insurance premiums written of USD5.1bn at the end of the current forecast period in 2019.
+As such, an overall increase in the volume of policies will continue to drive the sub-sector, and with vehicles sales increasingly rapidly this will be sufficient to drive double-digit growth in premiums written in local currency terms and solid growth in US dollar terms, leading to motor insurance premiums written of a fraction below USD5bn at the end of the current forecast period in 2020.